Guitar & Ukulele

 Hi guitar students and those wishing to learn how to play!
 I am a retired, young at heart guitar player of 50 years.
 My teaching approach is to have fun when learning a life-long hobby or passion.
 I like to work with mature beginners or intermediate players, and my musical interests range from 50’s to current rock and roll, rock, pop, country and folk – the fun stuff!
 Looking forward to helping you learn this great instrument!

-James has played guitar for 12 years and currently studies in the BMus program at Carleton University.
-He has also been active in Ottawa’s live music scene for many years, playing at countless bars, restaurants and festivals.
+James [BMus 2018] studied at Carleton University with a focus on guitar performance.
+He has been active in Ottawa’s live music scene for many years, playing at countless bars, restaurants and festivals.
 Listeners enjoy his unique blend of rock, pop and blues stylings on electric guitar.
-James played lead guitar in the Ottawa pop band Little Stella for about 4 years before switching gears to focus on studying finger style and jazz guitar in an effort to expand his musical horizons and gain further proficiency with varied guitar techniques.
+James played lead guitar in the Ottawa pop band Little Stella for 4 years before switching gears to focus on studying finger style and jazz guitar in an effort to expand his musical horizons and gain further proficiency with varied guitar techniques.

-With 5 years of guitar instruction experience, James offers students a variety of teaching techniques to fit their unique goals and interests on the instrument.
+With over 5 years of guitar instruction experience, James offers students a variety of teaching techniques to fit any unique goals and interests on the instrument.
 He is happy to teach any genre, electric or acoustic.

 I am a third year Bachelor of Music student at Carleton University.
 I have been collecting music skills and knowledge for almost a decade now.
 I love to share what I have learned with everyone and anyone who wishes to better their playing and musical comprehension.
 This is my 2nd year teaching at Manotick School of Music!